pskordilakis/clay/README.md

 # Clay

-CLI tool to transform databases.
-Update/Transform database to new schema using migration files.
+CLI portable tool to transform database dumps.
+Alter database to new schema, filter data using Query/Schema Builder.

+Clay transforms your data in zero time without dependencies.

 ## Workflow